stoianov/MBRL/README.md

 This repository is licensed under the MIT License.

-If you use the code for research, please cite the paper: Stoianov, Pennartz, Lansink, & Pezzulo (2018, in press).
-Model-Based Spatial Navigation in the Hyppocampus-Ventral Striatum Circuit: A Computational Analysis. *Plos Computational Biology*.
+If you use the code for research, please cite the paper:  Stoianov IP, Pennartz CMA, Lansink CS, Pezzulo G (2018) Model-based spatial navigation in the hippocampus-ventral striatum circuit: A computational analysis.
+PLoS Comput Biol 14(9):e1006316. https://doi.org/10.1371/journal.pcbi.1006316

 If you use the code for other purposes, please, give appropriate credit as well.

 ## Acknowledgments

 * The code extends previous non-parametric reinforcement learning method implemented by the authors, outlined in the following paper: Stoianov, Genovesio, Pezzulo G., (2018) Prefrontal Goal Codes Emerge as Latent States in Probabilistic Value Learning. *J Cogn Neurosci.
 28*, 140–157.